Soldier with a pike from the 16th century - antique print

 Beautiful Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, which imposed a strong resemblance and references to Roman and Greek ornamentation.

 Lion’s paws, eagle heads – these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French creators.
+Currently, many global brands reproduce furniture inspired by Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
+It’s important to remember that furniture production was perceived differently in each country, and each style had its own character.
 This is especially important when searching for a luxurious antique that suits your interior.

 | SKU | ANT-A1368 |